serenity-is/docs/api/js/sleekgrid/interfaces/CellNavigation.md

 `boolean`

-Whether navigation resulted in a change of active cell.
+Whether navigation resulted in a change of the active cell.

 ***